mikedsp/hitechdb/longview-performance-analysis/README.md

 Log files and additional information about the Longview system can be found in the **problem-statement** sub folder.

-Analysis results will be published to the **analysis-results** sub folder.
+Analysis results are published to the **analysis-results** sub folder.